 What you are asked to do as a Board member or Chair on the Board will depend on the public body.
 You will be expected to take part in Board discussions and decision making and share responsibility for those decisions.

 Public appointments are normally part-time, requiring a commitment of between one to three days per month, though some role may involve a greater time commitment.
-The time commitment for the role will be outlined in the person specification within the application pack.

 You may also be asked to:

 - provide direction and leadership - setting the public body's strategy and agreeing business plans to deliver that strategy;

 - hold senior staff and managers to account on how the body is managed, how business plans are delivered and how the budget is spent;

 - attend Board meetings on a regular basis, being well prepared by reading relevant papers in advance;